-Environment variables are strings that contain information such as drive, path, or file name etc. They control the behaviour of various programs.
+Environment variables are strings that contain information such as drive, path, or file name, etc. They control the behavior of various programs.
 Below is a list of some environment variables compiled.
+An environment variable is a dynamic “object” on a computer, containing an editable value, which may be used by one or more software programs in Windows.
+Environment variables help programs know what directory to install files in, where to store temporary files, and where to find user profile settings.

 – User Environment variables: This can be modified by both the users and administrator while the